whamtet/simpleui/index.md

 Now try editing the text.
 When the input looses focus it submits a request to `/hello` and updates its contents.

+The core of ctmx is the `defcomponent` macro which expands to both:

+- An ordinary function
+- A rest endpoint.
+Arguments are bound based on the html `name` attribute.

-The core of ctmx is the `defcomponent` macro which expands to both an ordinary function and a REST endpoint.  `defcomponent` enables developers to quickly build rich user interfaces with *no* javascript.
+`defcomponent` enables developers to quickly build rich user interfaces with *no* javascript.
 All code is on the server backend and yet it feels the same as frontend code.

 ## Handling data flow

 {% include serverless/functions/core/data_flow.html %}

 ```clojure
 (defcomponent ^:endpoint form [req ^:path first-name ^:path last-name]